 Zero Budget Natural Farming – Maharashtra

-Subhash Palekar innovated a new method of natural farming called ’Zero budget natural framing’.
-His method is inspired from various ancient Indian farming techniques, the main being ‘Jiwamitra’.
+Subhash Palekar innovated a new method of natural farming called ’Zero budget natural farming’.
+His method is inspired by various ancient Indian farming techniques, the main being ‘Jiwamurtha’.
 The formulation was a revelation that followed appraisal and practical experience of various farming techniques for over two decades, right from the seventies while he was a student at the Shri Shivaji Agriculture College in Amravati.

 Krishnappa Dasappa Gowda from Karnataka does natural farming in five acres of land.
-His land is purely rain fed and he claims that the straw mulching can collect 6 liters of water every day.
+His land is purely rain-fed and he claims that the straw mulching can collect 6 liters of water every day.
 The magic is because of humus.
-On his farm he is grows banana, arecanut, coconut, musambi, vanilla, black pepper, coffee and ginger.
+In his farm, he grows banana, arecanut, coconut, musambi, vanilla, black pepper, coffee and ginger.
 His total income per acre is around INR600,000 per year as compared to a mere INR20,000 if he were to practice chemical farming.
 Farmers like him are empowered by regional retail outlets such as Organic Mandya that pay a premium for organic farm produce.

 Sher Singh is practicing natural farming on six acres of his land since 2009.
-He grows about 30 vegetables on 3-4 acres and turmeric, wheat and basmati on the rest.
+He grows about 30 vegetables on 3-4 acres and turmeric, wheat and basmati on the rest of the land.
 Application of a mixture of cow dung, urine, jaggery and gram flour has resulted in good yields on his farm.
 He also does mulching of unnecessary grass and vegetable waste.
-This helps to increase the soil biomass.
+This helps to increase soil biomass.